 The University of Guelph offers formal training in animal welfare via graduate studies and a variety of undergraduate courses.
 Some courses offer content that is exclusively behaviour and welfare related, some include components of the topic, while others offer students the flexibility to explore a topic of their choosing.
 The Campbell Centre has compiled a list of of undergraduate level, veterinary, and graduate level courses.

-At the graduate level, students have the option of completing a thesis-based M.Sc. or Ph.D. specializing in animal welfare.
-A course-based M.Sc. in animal welfare is being offered for the first time beginning in September of 2008.
+At the graduate level, students have the option of completing a thesis-based M.Sc., a course-based M.Sc. or a Ph.D. specializing in animal welfare.
 Graduate students entering the animal welfare program typically have a background in animal science, animal biology, zoology, psychology, or veterinary medicine.
-For more information, please see this information sheet, or see the Department of Animal and Poultry Science Website.
+If you are interested in an M.Sc. in Animal Welfare and Behaviour, please review these Frequently Asked Questions.

 Interested in applying?
 Minimum requirements for admission to graduate studies at the University of Guelph can be found on the Graduate Program Services Webpage.
 If interested in a thesis-based program, you are strongly advised to contact the faculty member whose work most closely aligns with your interests to learn if they are at capacity.